 I’ve also included a quick explanation of when and how to use each phrase, so that you will be culturally appropriate when you practice your Spanish.

-If you feel like you’ve got a good handle on Spanish, check out this great post on Costa Rican slang from my friend Ryan.
+If you feel like you’ve got a good handle on Spanish, check out this great post on Costa Rican slang.
 I guarantee you will find a few hilarious phrases you’ll have a lot of fun trying out!